 “When I went to the lab, they gave me some medicine,” he explains.
 The coughing would stop once he administers the drug, but the ailment has since relapsed and he resorts to self-medication.

 “This morning I took another medicine because the one they gave me at the lab has finished and it is expensive,” James said as he solicits help from Abia State government.

-He would need proper diagnosis to ascertain his health status, but two decades of exposure to smoke from burning of plastic and other waste may have caused serious damage to his system.
+He would need a proper diagnosis to ascertain his health status, but two decades of exposure to smoke from the burning of plastic and other waste may have caused serious damage to his system.